hackclub/hackclub/workshops/collaborative_sketch/README.md

 ### Setting up the Files

-As always, we'll open up our Cloud9 workspace and make a new folder in `projects`.
-We'll name it `collaborative_sketch`.

-Then, we'll make two files, `index.html` and `main.js`.
+As always, we'll go to Repl.it and spin up an [HTML/CSS/JS repl](https://repl.it/languages/html)

-Next, we'll set up the `index.html` by typing the base template:
+Next, clear the contents of `index.html` and put the following in its place:

 ```html
 <!DOCTYPE html>